Explained: How your travel by rail and air will change in COVID-19 times

 The CISF expects a delay of 5 to 7 minutes per passenger, which means reaching the airport more than a few hours ahead of the scheduled departure time.

-Moreover, passengers, who have to necessarily wear face masks and gloves, will be allowed entry only after thermal screening - after possibly passing through sanitisation tunnels at entry points, which will also be mandatory for crew and airport staff.
+Moreover, passengers, who have to necessarily wear face masks and gloves, will be allowed entry only after the thermal screening - after possibly passing through sanitisation tunnels at entry points, which will also be mandatory for crew and airport staff.